Kyle Tucker Player Props: Astros vs. Pirates

-Kyle Tucker -- 2-for-4 with three RBI in his last game -- will be in action for the Houston Astros against the Pittsburgh Pirates, with Mitch Keller on the mound, on April 11 at 6:35 PM ET.
+After going 2-for-3 with a home run and an RBI in his most recent game, Kyle Tucker and the Houston Astros face the Pittsburgh Pirates (who will hand the ball to Rich Hill) at 12:35 PM ET on Wednesday.

-In his most recent game, he collected three RBI (going 2-for-4 with a walk) against the Pirates.
+In his last game, he racked up two hits (going 2-for-3 with a home run and an RBI) against the Pirates.

 Kyle Tucker Game Info & Props vs. the Pirates